-While growing up, at least once a month, my mom would make The Best Chicken Fried Steak You’ll Ever Eat.
+While growing up, at least once a month, my mom would make The Best Chicken Fried Steak ever.
 I loved it with white gravy, on either biscuits or toast.
 I looked forward to peeling the coating off the meat, eating it plain, then cutting up the meat like it was a separate dish.

 I was that kid.

-This recipe, The Best Chicken Fried Steak You’ll Ever Eat, from Allrecipes.com is the best I’ve found for Chicken Fried Steak.
-The buttermilk and hot sauce give it that extra bit of deliciousness to put it into the “Comfort Foods That Rock” category.
-Actually don’t have that category on ABK, but if I did, this recipe would be there.
+In this recipe, the buttermilk and hot sauce give it that extra bit of deliciousness to put it into the “Comfort Foods That Rock” category.
+Actually I don’t have that category on ABK, but if I did, this recipe would be there.

 It is a perfect recipe for this weather- one of those stayinsideandhibernate days.
 January in northern Utah seems to be filled with those days…